dynatrace-oss/log4j-metadata-provider/README.md

 It relies on implementing the `ContextDataProvider` interface, which is available since Log4j v2.13.2.
 More information can be found on [the Log4j website](https://logging.apache.org/log4j/2.x/manual/extending.html).

+## Requirements

+* Java 8 or later
+* Log4j 2, version 2.13.2 or later
+* OpenTelemetry (tested with 0.17.0, but we suggest using the latest version)

 ## Installation

 In order to add Metadata to Log4j log lines, include the following dependencies: